MES programs at Lund University:

 MES programs at Aarhus University:

-BA in Arab and Islamic Studies (taught in Danish and English):
+BA in Arab and Islamic Studies (taught in Danish):

 Arabisk- og islamstudier handler om sprog, religion, historie, kultur, politik og samfund i den arabiske verden.
 Du får forståelse for det arabiske hverdagsliv, og du lærer om islam i og uden for den arabiske verden.
 På Arabisk- og islamstudier lærer du at læse, tale og skrive moderne standardarabisk.
 Du bliver ekspert i den arabiske verden, og du lærer at skabe bro mellem Danmark og den arabiske verden inden for mange områder.

-MA in Arab and Islamic Studies (taught in English):
+MA in Arab and Islamic Studies (taught in Danish):

 Islam is Denmark’s second-largest religion, something that is also true for much of Western Europe.
 The days are gone when it made sense to study the Arab and Islamic worlds as a distant ‘other’.
 Arab communities are to be found in Europe as well as in the Arab world, and Islam is a Western religion as well as an Arab one.
 The MA in Arab and Islamic Studies therefore focuses on today’s globalised and transnational realities, on Islam and Muslims in Europe as well as in the Arab world.